3-Day Douro Valley Itinerary Without a Car (From Pinhao)

 We’re here in the valley at a viewpoint overlooking the Douro River

-The stunning Douro Valley starts about 60 miles inland from Porto (Portugal’s second largest city) and stretches all the way to the Spanish border, covering about 154 square miles.
+The Douro Valley starts about 60 miles inland from Porto and stretches all the way toward the Spanish border, covering roughly 154 square miles.

 Train-accessible towns in the Douro Valley